citp/privacy-policy-historical/n/ne/net/netcraft.com.md

   * **Cookies**

 Netcraft uses cookies in areas of the site requiring authentication, and as part of its banner serving system.
+Cookies may also be used with some fill-in forms, to retain default values between visits.

   * **Registration Forms**